 One and Only Campaign

-DHASNY is working with the New York State program of the One and Only Campaign to increase information about safe injection practices, including dental procedures.
-This is a professional and public information campaign of the Centers for Disease Control and the Safe Injection Practices Coalition.
+DHASNY is working with the New York State program of the One and Only professional and public information campaign to increase information about safe injection practices, including dental procedures.
 Resources are available from the CDC and NYS programs.
-NYS has received renewed funding from CDC for this project.

 What's New in Research, Reports